 - Improve enforcement.
 The bill clarifies that the FEC may be represented by agency attorneys before the Supreme Court and allows those who respond to requests before the FEC to appear at hearings.

-Learn more our work to fix the broken Federal Election Commission.
+Learn more at our Federal Election Commission page.